Northern Safety & Industrial

 Fires can be dangerous and costly, and a portable fire extinguisher can be an effective tool to help control or put out early-stage fires.

 Fire extinguishers are classified by the type of fire they will extinguish and include:

-• Class C: Dry chemical, used for fires involving electrical equipment such as wiring, fuse boxes, energized electrical machinery, computers, or other electrical items
+• Class C: used for fires involving electrical equipment such as wiring, fuse boxes, energized electrical machinery, computers, or other electrical items

 Most handheld fire extinguishers use the P.A.S.S. technique to operate: